In this tutorial, you will learn how to create a set of time series models to

 What's next

-- Learn how to accelerate ARIMA_PLUS to enable forecast 1 million time series within hours
+- Learn how to forecast a single time series with a univariate model

-- For an overview of BigQuery ML, see Introduction to BigQuery ML.
+- For an overview of BigQuery ML, see Introduction to AI and ML in BigQuery.